cofenberg/unrimp/README.md

 	- Currently unmaintained
 		- Linux
 		- Android
-	- May come
-		- Mac OS X in mind (nothing more at the moment, but in mind is important because Mac OS X 10.11 only supports OpenGL 4.1 and has some other nasty issues)
+	- Mac is currently no target platform due no dropped OpenGL support and no official Vulkan support, implementing Metal is too much effort for a spare time pet project

 Rendering hardware interface (RHI) and implementations